 - Add onion, carrots, paprika, cumin, oregano, salt, and pepper.
 Saute for 3 minutes.

-- Return the meat to the pot, add the potatoes, corn, and rice if desired.
+- Return the meat to the pot, and add the potatoes, corn, and rice if desired.
 Cover everything with plenty of hot water, about 2 liters.

-- Stir and cook covered over medium heat, boil for 15 minutes.
+- Stir and cook covered over medium heat.
+Boil for 15 minutes.

 - Add the cornmeal or noodles, green beans, peas, or Swiss chard.
 Cook for another 5 minutes.
 Make sure the potato is cooked.